Scripps Mercy Family Medicine Residency

 Pediatrics

-Our outpatient pediatrics rotation includes time at 3 school-based clinics (Hoover High School, Palomar High School, and Southwest High School) where residents evaluate and treat teens with experienced faculty.
-The rotation also includes time at several San Ysidro Health clinics, working directly with pediatricians, as well as specialty experience with pediatric mental psychiatry visits and developmental pediatrics.
+Our outpatient pediatrics rotation includes time at two school-based clinics (Lincoln High School and Southwest High School) where residents evaluate and treat teens with experienced faculty.
+The rotation also includes time at several San Ysidro Health clinics, working directly with pediatricians, as well as specialty experience with pediatric psychiatry visits and developmental pediatrics.
 Outpatient experiences also include parenting classes, public health immunization clinics, and mentoring local high school students.

 Pediatric urgent care